 By addressing the problem, you can avoid potential health complications such as mood disorders, fatigue, and even heart attacks – in addition to allowing both you and your partner to get a better night’s sleep.

-At Oakwood Dental, we assess your condition by completing a Sleep Apnea Questionnaire with either Dr. Jones or Dr. McQuigg.
-This questionnaire will evaluate your symptoms, and give us a score and risk factor of anywhere from low risk to severe risk.
+At Oakwood Dental, we assess your condition by completing a Sleep Apnea Questionnaire with Dr. Jones This questionnaire will evaluate your symptoms, and give us a score and risk factor of anywhere from low risk to severe risk.
 Based on your score and risk factor, we refer you to a sleep apnea center, where they will set you up with the equipment for a 2 night, an in-home sleep study.
-Once we have all of the results from the questionnaire and the sleep study, Dr. Jones or Dr. McQuigg may suggest an oral appliance to help address your sleep apnea.
+Once we have all of the results from the questionnaire and the sleep study, Dr. Jones may suggest an oral appliance to help address your sleep apnea.

 For both sleep apnea sufferers and other patients who snore, oral appliance therapy provides a solution either on its own or, in some cases, in combination with CPAP (continuous positive air pressure) therapy.
 Oral appliances designed specifically for patients who snore or have sleep apnea assist with keeping the airway open by gently repositioning the jaw, tongue, or both to allow air to flow freely past the anatomy at the back of your throat.